 And not surprisingly, Twitter has one as well.

 Pretty much all big social media platforms have built-in audience and analytics tools.
-So, if you don’t have a third-party social media management tool, just use the ones the platforms offer.
+So, if you don’t have a third-party social media management tool, just use the tools the platforms offer.

 Research Your Competitors

-You also want to find out what the competition is up to, regarding their social media strategy.
+You’ll also want to find out what the competition is up to regarding their social media strategy.

-But competitor research is something that can be done quite easily, manually — here’s how.
+But competitor research is something that can be done manually quite easily — here’s how.

-3) Research their profiles, look at their posts
+3) Research their profiles and look through their posts.

-This should give you a pretty good idea of what your competition is doing.
-This information will help you create high-quality content, with your industry-specific audience in mind.
+This should give you a pretty good idea of what your competition is doing, and will help you create high-quality content with your industry-specific audience in mind.